Solar cycle 25 prediction using length-to-amplitude relations: Introduction

 However, there is an alternative point of view that the forecast of the experts has been underestimated and the forecoming cycle will be higher (\opencite{macintosh20}; \opencite{koutchmy21}; \opencite{prasad22}; \opencite{lu22} etc).
 None of the two positions have prevailed so far.

-In the following we propose a simple method of solar maximums predictions based on linear relations between amplitudes of cycles and lengths of its phases.
-This method provides one more argument that SC25 will be higher that SC24 and comparable with SC23.
+In the following we propose a simple method of solar maximums prediction based on linear relations between amplitudes of cycles and lengths of {their} phases.
+This method provides one more argument in favor of viewpoint that SC25 will be higher {than} SC24 and comparable with SC23.